akka/alpakka-kafka/docs/src/main/paradox/snapshots.md

 ---
 # Snapshots

-Snapshots are published to https://repo.akka.io/snapshots repository after every successful build on main.
+Snapshots are published to https://repo.akka.io/TOKEN/secure/snapshots repository after every successful build on main.
+The snapshot repository requires a secure, tokenized URL: replace TOKEN in the URLs below with a token generated at https://account.akka.io/token.
 Add the following to your project build definition to resolve Alpakka Kafka connector snapshots:

 ## Configure repository